plblum/jivs/planning/ModelRules Design for Configuration.md

 ## 2. Design Direction

-This design defines a configuration abstraction focused entirely on producing a configured `ValidationManager`.
+This design defines a configuration abstraction focused entirely on producing a configured `ValueHostsManager`.

 The key types are: